 Reconstruction means to restore to a state (or to create a state) that is ‘normal’ for that person’s age, race, and gender.

 In light of these definitions, it follows that any surgery designed to address problems with the body following significant weight changes is primarily a reconstructive procedure.
 The fact that the person will look better afterwards is a secondary benefit to the reconstruction.
-This is a vitally important distinction because some people will try and trivialise a persons need for surgery when suffering from problems following weight loss.
+This is a vitally important distinction because some people will try and trivialise a persons need for surgery when suffering from issues following weight loss.
 Such people will use the excuse that any such surgery would be purely a Cosmetic procedure and therefore it is only vanity that drives the person to want it – this is false!

 In contrast to Reconstructive Surgery, purely Cosmetic Surgery is generally accepted as surgery designed to enhance a part of the anatomy that is otherwise normal in appearance and form.
 The best example of this is Breast Enhancement Surgery.
 Of course, a very complex topic worthy of a separate debate is how a person sees themselves and what they identify as normal in relation to themselves.
 This also leads into topics of Body Dysmorphic Disorder and even gender identity discussions which is well beyond the scope of this topic.